-Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the consolidated financial statements and the parent financial statements for the financial year 1 January 2023 - 31 December 2023.
-These matters were addressed in the context of our audit of the consolidated financial statements and the parent financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
+Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the consolidated financial statements and the financial statements of the financial year 1 January 2024 - 31 December 2024.
+These matters were addressed in the context of our audit of the consolidated financial statements and the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.